Opinions On Gun Control Are Massively Polarized. They Weren't Always.

 In a June HuffPost/YouGov survey, Democrats were 45 points likelier than Republicans to consider gun violence a very serious problem, and 43 points likelier than Republicans to believe stricter gun laws would reduce the number of shootings in the U.S.

 The divides along electoral lines were even steeper.
-Voters who backed Donald Trump in 2016 were 60 points likelier than Hillary Clinton voters to think stricter gun laws would lead to fewer shootings, and 50 points likelier to see gun violence as very serious.
+Voters who backed Hillary Clinton in 2016 were 60 points likelier than Donald Trump voters to think stricter gun laws would lead to fewer shootings, and 50 points likelier to see gun violence as very serious.

 Other questions show a similar divide.